CANopenNode/CANopenSocket/README.md

 possible to operate CANopen network without a master.
 Pre-configured process data (PDO) are transmitted from producers.
 Each PDO may be consumed by multiple nodes.

-CANopen master of CANopenNode functionality contains command line interface with SDO and NMT master commands.
+Master functionality of CANopenNode contains command line interface with SDO and NMT master commands.
 With SDO master (or SDO client) it is possible to read or write any variable on any device on the CANopen Network.
 NMT master can start, stop or reset nodes.